Anishajani49/Machine-Learning-Applications/README.md

   - Included filters and parameters to allow users to explore the data dynamically.
 - **Link**: [[Netflix Tableau Dashboard](https://public.tableau.com/views/Book1_17162201849660/Dashboard1?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link)](#) <!-- Replace with actual link to Tableau dashboard or repository -->

+### 2. 🌳 Decision Tree Classification on Bands Dataset
+- **Description**: This project involves implementing a decision tree classifier to analyze the bands dataset.
+The project focuses on predicting categorical outcomes based on various input features, demonstrating the effectiveness and interpretability of decision trees in classification tasks.
+- **Skills Used**: `Python`, `Decision Trees`, `Data Preprocessing`
+- **Highlights**:
+  - Preprocessed the dataset to handle missing values and categorical data.
+  - Trained a decision tree classifier and tuned hyperparameters to optimize model performance.
+  - Evaluated the model using accuracy, precision, recall, and confusion matrix.
+- **Link**: [Decision Tree Notebook](#) <!-- Replace with actual link to the notebook on your GitHub repository -->

 ## Contact